Phoenix Art Space, Brighton

 The reference to ‘abstract nonsense’ is another autobiographical anecdote as I failed my O’ Level in Art at age 16 with my timed examination piece being an abstract composition.
 In the re-take for the examination a year later I painted a ‘realistic’ picture of a townscape.
 I passed and was able to attend Art School.
 I don’t recall painting a building ever again.

 Please understand that this review is a little tongue-in-cheek.
-I shall be writing about HARDPAINTINGX2 Parts 1 & 2 for AbCrit.
-Link to follow.
+I have written about HARDPAINTINGX2 Parts 1 & 2 for AbCrit.
+Link

 Trevor Sutton (mentioned but not in the exhibition) http://www.trevorsutton.com